suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 MOQT defines two types of Object Header Extensions, public (or mutable) and immutable.
 The immutable extensions are included in the authenticated metadata.
-This specification adds Private Object header extension (see {{pvt-ext}}).
+This specification adds Private header extension (see {{pvt-ext}}).
 This extension is serialized and encrypted along with the Object payload, decrypted and decoded by the receiver.
 This specification further defines `Secure Object KID` extension (see {{keyid-ext}}),